 Peter: Yes, I think that.
 I think that.

-Do you have any future project planned already?
+Do you have any future projects planned already?

-Johan: I do a show that are called “Stolarna” here on Dramaten here in Stockholm and will work on that for a while.
+Johan: I do a show that is called “Stolarna” here on Dramaten here in Stockholm and will work on that for a while.

 Johan: I will also can I say.
 Starting to record one that Josefin Bornebusch will direct that are called “Älskar, älskar inte” that starts filming in November.